codygreen/llm_api_server/objective4/README.md

 docker compose up -d
 ```

-You should now be able to access the AI Model API on port 80, through NGINX, and on port 8080 directly.
+You should now be able to access the AI Model API on port [http://localhost](http://localhost), through NGINX, and on port [http://localhost:8080](http://localhost:8080) directly.

-## Testing
+## Testing with K6

-To test our API, we will use a tool called [K6](https://k6.io/docs/get-started/running-k6/).
+[K6](https://k6.io/docs/get-started/running-k6/) is a modern, developer-friendly performance testing tool used to assess the scalability and reliability of web services and APIs.
+Offering a user-centric approach, K6 enables developers to write tests using JavaScript, providing flexibility and familiarity for those already proficient in the language.

-A test script has already been created for you.
-The _script.js_ file should look like the code below:
+For this lab, a test script has already been created for you.
+The _script.js_ file code is displayed below:

 ```javascript
 import http from 'k6/http';